-Throughout the term we will be concentrating on number looking at place value, addition, subtraction, multiplication and division.
+Throughout the term we will be concentrating on shape. space and measurement as well as addition, subtraction, multiplication and division.
 We will deepen our learning through real life multi -step problems and use our reasoning skills to show what methods we could use.
-We will also be developing our understanding of shape and measure and fractions and decimals.
+We will also carry on developing our understanding of shape and measure and fractions and decimals.

 Homework will be set for children on a Friday and I am asking children to return it on or before the following Wednesday.
 Homework will usually consist of an English and Maths piece.
 In addition to this, children will be expected to practise key spellings and consolidate times tables knowledge.
 Reading is a vital part of children's education.
 All children will have guided sessions in school.
 If you could try to hear your child read as often as possible and make a note of this in the 'Home/school diary' then this would be much appreciated and of great benefit to your child.